 How to Apply for a Critical Area Permit

-1. Please visit ePermitting or a submit a Critical Area Permit application to our office.
+1. Please visit ePermitting to apply online.
 If you need assistance with the application process or would like to discuss your proposed project before submitting an application, please contact your local DHEC OCRM office and request to speak with a Critical Area Project Manager.

 2. A non-refundable administrative application fee is required.
 Please see the Fee Schedule below.
-This fee may be paid electronically via ePermitting or paid by check payable to DHEC OCRM and submitted with the paper application.
+This fee may be paid electronically via ePermitting or paid by check payable to DHEC OCRM.

 - The application requires the following information regarding the project and the property involved: